Developer-Handshake/Developer-Handshake.github.io/blog/source/_posts/web-development.md

 ---
 Full Stack Development is more than just a trendy buzzword for resumes and cover letters.
 Within the current tech industry there are a group of developers equipped with the necessary skills to engineer client side front ends and server side backends all while creating a middle-ware bridge to connect the two.
 For some gaining the knowledge necessary to build a full fledge web application can be daunting and arduous, however, understanding the technology stacks behind modern system architecture can go a long way in unveiling the mystery that is full stack development

-## Web Development: From Front ✈ Back
+## Web Development: From Front to Back
 ![web-dev-bg](https://i.imgur.com/gdPUJVN.jpg?1)